-The Listing Rules contain six overarching "listing principles" applicable to issuers with primary listings of equity securities on the Main Market.
-These listing principles are enforceable by the FSA as "rules" and are designed to ensure that issuers adhere both to the spirit and to the letter of the Listing Rules.
-These listing principles require a relevant issuer to:
+The Listing Rules contain two overreaching "listing principles" applicable to all companies with a premium or standard listing, plus six "Premium Listing Principles" applicable to issuers with premium listings of equity securities on the Main Market only.
+These listing principles are enforceable by the FCA as "rules" and are designed to ensure that issuers adhere both to the spirit and to the letter of the Listing Rules.
+The FCA has emphasised that whilst disciplinary cases may be brought in conjunction with action for breach of a specific rule or rules, it is willing to take enforcement action on the basis of the listing principles alone.

+The listing principles require a relevant issuer to: